 Merino wool, on the other hand, stays odor-free.

-The Smartwool PhD tights not only resist odor but keep you warm even when they are wet.
-Merino wool keeps you warm while remaining breathable.
-Unlike regular wool, it’s soft and doesn’t scratch or cause itching.
+The Smartwool Sport Fleece tights not only resist odor but keep you warm even when they are wet.
+Merino wool also remains breathable.
+And unlike regular wool, it’s soft and doesn’t scratch or cause itching.

 - Very warm

 5. GORE R3 Partial Windstopper Tights

 Featuring protective panels along the front and back of these tights, GORE’s R3 Windstopper Tights are a nice option for cool, windy days.

 GORE developed protective fabric that keeps out wind while remaining breathable.
 Warm air that builds up under the tights is allowed to vent and escape to keep you cool.
 While at the same time, outside wind is blocked preventing your legs from becoming too cold.